wp-plugins/people-manager/readme.txt

 === People Manager ===
-Contributors: Tim Moore (tmoorewp, tim.moore@maine.edu)
+Contributors: Tim Moore (tmoorewp)
 Tags: education, alumni, people
 Requires at least: 2.5
 Tested up to: 2.8.6
-Stable tag: 2.1
+Stable Tag: 2.0

+**NOTE: This plugin is no longer under active development.
+Support is also unavailable.
+Please consider BuddyPress as an alternative.**

 The People Manager is designed to be a way for people to share quick data about themselves.
 Designed and used primarily in a university or